 Subtitling enables or helps users understand video materials, it broadens the audience to those who cannot understand or (clearly) hear the language spoken in the video.
 Moreover, it easily solves problems like watching a video in noisy surroundings or in a room where silence is required.
 This is how you can expand the reach of your video contents, even to waiting rooms, libraries, public transport, and similar places.
 With good subtitles, viewers won't miss a single word, and your message will be passed on clearly and in full.

-REVIEW (so-called spotting)
+REVIEW (or spotting)

-While reviewing the material, start and end times of individual sentences are determined in order to synchronize them with the audio recording, and the duration of individual subtitles is determined according to frame shifts.
+While reviewing the material, the start and end times of individual sentences are determined in order to synchronize them with the audio recording, and the duration of individual subtitles is determined according to frame shifts.
 Subtitling is not just inserting translated text at the bottom of the screen.
 High-quality subtitling requires time and attention to detail.

 Subtitling includes translation of audiovisual materials of all types.
 Since picture and sound need to function "as one", special attention is paid to technical details such as synchronization with the audio recording, duration and length of the subtitles.
 For complete synchronization, the subtitle should appear as soon as the narrator or the character in the video starts talking, and disappear when the talking stops.
-During this process it is necessary to take into account the shifting of frames so the viewers could enjoy the content with smooth transitions.
+During this process, it is necessary to take into account the shifting of frames so the viewers could enjoy the content with smooth transitions.